gregnicotera/Gesture-Controlled-Call-SMS-Messaging/README.md

 We learned how to present a proof of concept.
 Also, that if you google something for enough hours you will find the answer!

-Stay flexible and fail fast - During the buildout of this project, we had to make a pivot of direction to end up with this idea.
+Stay flexible and fail fast - During the buildout of this project, we had to make a pivot of direction to end up with current project.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: